David Systrom, a Harvard pulmonologist, uses invasive CPET tests to find that oxygen extraction problems at the muscle level are common in ME/CFS.

 - Check out “‘The Tompkins Effect’ at Harvard University“.

 Systrom relied on data gathered from patients he saw from 2011 to 2013.
 Over time, one suspects he’s been able to gather many more samples.
 It’s possible, in fact, that Systrom has one of the largest ME/CFS sample collections in the country.
-Systrom and Melamed promised more was to come as they continue to build and analyse their data base.
+Systrom and Melamed promised more was to come as they continue to build and analyze their data.
 Expect a larger report on the exercise subsets in ME/CFS in the future.

 HEALTH RISING IS NOT A 501 (c) 3 NON-PROFIT